 Place the fish skin-side up in the marinade and let sit for 10 minutes.
 (If you're using a skinless fish flip after 5 minutes; if using chicken, try to let it marinate for as long as possible.)

-Transfer the fish to the grill, skin-side down and cook for ~10-12 minutes, until the thickest part of the fish is opaque.
+Transfer the fish to the grill, skin-side down and cook for ~10-12 minutes (4-6 under the broiler), until the thickest part of the fish is opaque.

 While the fish is cooking, stir together the ingredients for the salsa in a medium bowl.